 As improving confidence, skills and self-esteem are key to enabling people to develop and progress into training, education or employment, clients are encouraged to take the lead and make suggestions.
 But the project also enables people to feel comfortable to do as much or as little as they choose during sessions – just being present in a safe outdoor space can have a profound effect on an individual’s mental health.
 If you are unemployed or suffering from ill-health, struggle with depression or a lack of confidence then our project may be able to help you – click here to find out more.
 If you are a professional providing help and support to vulnerable clients and would like to make a referral, click here for more information or contact our project staff – details below.

-For more information contact: Gemma Seldon, our Gateway Horticulture Community Project Administrator on 07771 961619 or Zahra Dhaimish, our Gateway Horticulture Community Project Co-ordinator, 07875 589298.
+For more information contact: Nicola Froggatt, our Gateway Horticulture Community Project Administrator on 07771 961619 or Gemma Seldon our Gateway Horticulture Community Project Co-ordinator, 07875 589298.

 Join us a volunteer mentor